MAPSS: Manifold-based Assessment of Perceptual Source Separation: Additional Experimental Results

-Table~\ref{tab:correlations} benchmarks the proposed PS and PM measures against 14 established metrics for speech and audio quality and also versus its waveform-only version.
-Per scenario, we report our measures with the best-performing configuration.
-For English mixtures, both PS and PM consistently lead the table, except for PESQ taking the top with SRCC higher by an absolute of roughly 1\% than our measures.
-The advantage of PESQ in rank correlation can be attributed to its long-standing perceptual model, which explicitly encodes aspects of loudness perception, asymmetry, and time-alignment penalties, features that directly penalize separation artifacts.
-In Spanish mixtures, PS and PM maintain top performance in terms of PCC, but fall behind PESQ and SDR-based metrics in SRCC.
+We employed these layers to construct Table~\ref{tab:correlations} in the main text and now we extend the discussion on it.
+The advantage of PESQ can be attributed to its long-standing perceptual model, which explicitly encodes aspects of loudness perception, asymmetry, and time-alignment penalties, features that directly penalize separation artifacts.
+In Spanish mixtures, the PS and PM are most performant in terms of PCC, but fall behind PESQ and SDR-based metrics in SRCC.
 One possible explanation is that the syllable-timed rhythm and steady vowels of Spanish make fidelity-driven metrics such as SI-SDR, CI-SDR, and SDR more predictive of listener rankings, as these metrics emphasize reconstruction accuracy at the waveform level.
-For music mixtures, PS and PM achieve the strongest overall correlations across both drums and no-drums conditions.
+For music mixtures, PS and PM achieve the strongest overall correlations across both drums and no-drums conditions for both PCC and SRCC.
 Even though SpeechBERTscore has shown impressive results and is also based on a self-supervised backbone, it is mostly not competitive with our measures, and notably even performing worse than our raw waveform version at times, which projects on the importance of the diffusion maps in the pipeline.
 We emphasize that unlike English, we only inspected one backbone model for Spanish or music mixtures.
-Also, the average and PESQ-like aggregation strategies were not a data-driven optimization but rather an heuristic and reasoning-based choice.
+In addition, the aggregation strategies we applied were not data-driven but a heuristic and reasoning-based choice.
 Consequently, while the proposed measures already demonstrate strong alignment with human perception, these low-hanging fruits may potentially boost performance.
 Quite surprisingly, the first group of STOI, PESQ, and SDR-based measures is consistently preferable to the second group consisting of DNSMOS, speechBERTscore, UTMOS, and others, which rarely achieve more than 70\% in performance.
 One crucial conclusion this table suggests is that measures originally developed for a certain audio application, should not be zero-shot adapted into other applications, and in that case into source separation evaluation.
-Otherwise, there is a realistic risk of reporting values that highly drift from human opinion, and that may spiral the development of audio technologies instead of accelerating it.
-Ultimately, the PM and PS results suggest a strong validation of them as the superior choices to capture leakage and self-distortion in a manner that resonates with human judgments for source separation systems.
+Otherwise, values that drift from human opinion may be reported, which may spiral the development of audio technologies instead of accelerating it.